guoguo12/billboard-charts/README.md

 For additional documentation, look at the file `billboard.py`, or use Python's interactive `help` feature.

-If you're stuck or confused: This is a small project, so you can also just email me (Allen).
-My contact info is on my profile page.
+Think you found a bug?
+Create an issue [here](https://github.com/guoguo12/billboard-charts/issues).

 Contributing
 ------------

-Found a bug?
-Create an issue [here](https://github.com/guoguo12/billboard-charts/issues).

 Pull requests are welcome!
 Please adhere to the following style guidelines: